kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 being deployed to a given runtime environment.

-## Deploying SW to the server and reporting the deployment to Kosli
+## Deploying software to the server and reporting the deployment to Kosli

-Simulate deploying our SW to the server
+Simulate deploying our software to the server
 ```shell {.command}
 simulate_deployment
 ```

-Report to Kosli that the web SW has been deployed.
+Report to Kosli that the web software has been deployed.
 ```shell {.command}
 kosli pipeline deployment report /tmp/try-kosli/build/web_$(cat /tmp/try-kosli/code/web.src).bin \
     --pipeline web-server \